-Connection Common Core Standards for Writing #8 (Grade 3): Recall information from experiences or gather information from print and digital sources; take brief notes on sources and sort evidence into provided categories.
-Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging ITING Topical Vocabulary: Students at all levels of English language proficiency are exposed details related to a specific topic using an illustrated semantic web with a Outline key ideas and details related to a specific topic using graphic organizers with a partner Paraphrase key ideas and details related to a specific topic using graphic organizers with a partner and details related Summarize key ideas and details related to a specific topic Level 6 - Reacl to grade-level words and expressions, such as: main ideas, supporting Cognitive Function : Students at all levels of English language proficiency ANALYZE text for key ideas and take notes. details, important, category Example Context fo details as they resear a prewriting activity, st udents take notes on r nain ideas and
+Connection mon Core Standards for Writing #8 (Grade 3): Recall information from experiences or gather information print and digital sources; take brief notes on sources and sort evidence into provided categories.
+Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging WRITING Information gathering Topical Vocabulary: Students at all levels of English language proficiency are exposed to grade-level words and expressions, such as: main ideas, supporting details, important, details related to a specific topic using an illustrated semantic web with a Outline key ideas and details related to a specific topic using graphic organizers with a partner Paraphrase key ideas and details related to a specific topic using graphic organizers with a partner and details related Summarize key ideas and details related to a specific topic Level 6 - Reach Cognitive Function : Students at all levels of English language proficiency ANALYZE text for key ideas and take notes. category Example Context for details as they resear a prewriting activity, st udents take notes on r nain ideas and

-Connection Common Core Standards for Writing #5 (Grade 3): With guidance and support from peers and adults, develop and trengthen writing as needed by planning, revising, and editing.
-Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging 1 WRITING Revising & editing Supply words for sentences about revising and editing from models Complete sentences about revising and editing from models Compose sentences about revising and editing from models Suggest original ideas for revising and editing using a word bank Provide comprehensive feedback for revising and editing evel 6- Reach Cognitive Function: Students at all levels of English language proficiency EVALUATE writing.
+Grade 3 Amplified Strand Standard 2-Language of Language Arts Connection Common Core Standards for Writing #5 (Grade 3): With guidance and support from peers and adults, develo strengthen writing as needed by planning, revising, and editing.
+Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging WRITING Revising & editing Supply words for sentences about revising and editing from models Complete sentences about revising and editing from models Compose sentences about revising and editing from models Suggest original ideas for revising and editing using a word bank Provide comprehensive feedback for revising and editing evel 6- Reach Cognitive Function: Students at all levels of English language proficiency EVALUATE writing.